'Ideas in Practice' Supply Chain Summit 2024: Collaboration, social value and sustainability in complex supply chains

 Leeds University Business School (LUBS) has been pursuing multiple strands of the collaboration discipline alongside colleagues from the Institute for Collaborative Working (ICW).
 It has also been developing case studies with major programmes and alliances with businesses that are already actively engaged with the ICW.

-Further, the Public Procurement Specialist Interest Group, launched by the ICW and supported by LUBS, is working closely with industry, academics and the Government Commercial Office (GCO) to curate a new playbook to be launched late this year.
+Further, the Public Procurement Specialist Interest Group, launched by the ICW and supported by LUBS, is working closely with industry, academics and the Government Commercial Office (GCO) to curate a new playbook to be launched in early 2025.

 This summit will be an opportunity to hear about progress on this activity, along with many other allied topics related to complex supply networks, and interact with those directly involved.